Alwarthirunagar

 Alwarthirunagar is an urban locality in Chennai, the capital city of Tamil Nadu, India.
-Alwarthirunagar Pin code is 600087 and postal head office is Valasaravakkam.
-It falls under Valasaravakkam municipality, in Maduravoyal (State Assembly Constituency) constituency in Tiruvallur district in the Indian state of Tamil Nadu.
-The word nagar refers to a settlement in sanskrit.
+Alwarthirunagar's PIN code is 600087 and the postal head office is in Valasaravakkam.
+It falls under Valasaravakkam municipality, in the Maduravoyal Assembly constituency, Tiruvallur district.
 The neighbourhood was developed by the City Lando Corporation in the late 1960s.
-With the opening of schools and shopping centres, Alwarthirunagar emerged as a service centre in Chennai's west.
+With the opening of schools and shopping centres, Alwarthirunagar emerged as a service centre in West Chennai.
 Twenty acres of forestation in the area acts against pollution.
 The area is traversed by state road number 113.

 Neighbourhoods

 Ramakrishna Nagar

 Ramakrishna Nagar is located in the centre of Alwarthirunagar.
-There, a large recreation area, developed in the 1980s, is used for playing cricket.
+A large recreation area developed in the 1980s is used for playing cricket.
 However, in 2008, new constructions encroached on the area and flooding is a common problem during the rainy season.

 Velan Nagar

 Velan Nagar is approximately 1 km from the Alwarthirunagar bus stop and about 800 m from the Lamech bus stop.
 During the late 1980s, Velan Nagar was affected by stagnating water during the rainy season.
 By the 1990s, the area had developed into a very large residential area, decreasing the number of parks and making cycling more difficult.
 There is a Banyan tree that is considered holy.
 The Ganesh temple in Velan Nagar has been renovated.